firedrakeproject/firedrake/doc/sphinx/source/concepts.rst

 A mesh is defined by :class:`sets <pyop2.Set>` of entities and :class:`mappings <pyop2.Map>` between these sets.
-Sets are used to represent entities in the mesh (nodes in the graph) while maps define the connectivity between entities (links in the graph), for example associating an edge with its incident vertices.
+Sets are used to represent entities in the mesh (nodes in the graph) or degrees of freedom of data (fields) living "on" the mesh (graph), while maps define the connectivity between entities (links in the graph) or degrees of freedom, for example associating an edge with its incident vertices.
+Sets of mesh entities may coincide with sets of degrees of freedom, but this is not necessarily the case e.g. the set of degrees of freedom for a field may be defined on the vertices of the mesh and the midpoints of edges connecting the vertices.

 .. note ::
   There is a requirement for the map to be of *constant arity*, that is each